wuxxin/intercom_upgrade/README.md

 ![Wiring List for the intercom adapter](assets/intercom-upgrade-wiring-list.png)

+There is a [wiring_diagram.pdf](assets/wiring_diagram.pdf) available.
+If printed double-sided (short edge), it creates a fitting inlay for a typical junction box, allowing anyone who accesses the box to easily understand the wiring.

 ## Intercom Model (Elvox 1350)

 These photos show the specific intercom model (Art.
 1350) and its terminal block. **Your terminals and wire colors will likely be different.** Use a multimeter to identify the correct pins for Ground, Bell/Buzzer signal, and Door Open activation on your own system.